Spaced-Out/ecs-container-exporter/README.md

 # Metrics

+The metrics are sampled twice as per the configured `interval` (default 60s).
+This should be set to the Prometheus scrape interval.

 ## CPU

 CPU usage ratio is calculated and scaled as per the applicable container or task cpu limit: